the-casle/the-casle.github.io/_pages/about.md

 author_profile: true
 toc: false
 ---
 Currently, I'm a Research Assistant at the University of Minnesota.
+I'm working under Marc Riedel in the circuits and biology lab.

 When I'm not in class or working on research I like to run.
 It's a good de-stressor and also gives my day some schedule.